 the MAD Seminar

 The MaD seminar features leading specialists at the interface of Applied Mathematics, Statistics and Machine Learning.
-It is partly supported by the Moore-Sloan Data Science Environment at NYU.

 Room: Auditorium Hall 150, Center for Data Science, NYU, 60 5th ave.